Governor was warned of would-be regulator’s ties to utility

 Randazzo resigned days later, citing in a letter to DeWine that “events and news of this week have undoubtedly been disturbing or worse to many stakeholders.”
 DeWine responded by thanking Randazzo, saying, “He has done very, very good work as chair.”

-DeWine told the AP on Tuesday that he has no concerns about the swift selection process by which Randazzo traveled from planning for semi-retirement to being appointed to the commission during the five weeks of DeWine’s new administration.
+DeWine told the AP on Tuesday that he has no concerns about the swift selection process by which Randazzo traveled from planning for semi-retirement to being appointed to the commission over five weeks during the transition and launch of DeWine’s new administration.

 During that time, according to several sources with personal knowledge, fellow Republicans tried to warn DeWine, and a dossier detailing Randazzo’s questionable ties to FirstEnergy was prepared by interested parties and delivered to DeWine’s chief of staff, Laurel Dawson.
 Dawson discussed its contents with a group on Jan.
 28, 2019, but rejected their warnings, the sources said.
 The people spoke on the condition of anonymity out of fear of professional repercussions.